Standing as a local candidate

 The next opportunity to stand

 Local elections take place every four years.
-The next local elections will be in May 2019.
-Nomination packs will be available early in 2019.
+The next opportunity to stand is to be confirmed.

 If you want to stand as a candidate for a political party you will be required to submit a certificate of authorisation, which allows you to use the party's name or a registered description on ballot papers.
 You will also need to submit an emblem request if you wish for the party emblem to appear on ballot papers.

-The Electoral Commission had produced guidance for candidates and agents, which you should read.
+The Electoral Commission had produced guidance for candidates and agents, which you should read - Electoral Commission’s guidance.

 The role of a councillor

 The council and democracy section of the North Warwickshire Borough Council website has further information on the role of a councillor.